ipfs/ipfs-blog/README.md

 ## For post authors/editors

-While it's possible to [manually PR a new blog post](#man from a local build, **you are strongly encouraged to [use this site's Forestry integration](https://forestry.io) for drafting and editing new content.** Using Forestry offers you WYSIWYG editing (in addition to raw markdown mode), easy image upload/crop tools, and instant previews.
+While it's possible to [manually PR a new blog post](#creating-a-new-blog-post-using-the-repo) from a local build, **you are strongly encouraged to [use this site's Forestry integration](https://forestry.io) for drafting and editing new content.** Using Forestry offers you WYSIWYG editing (in addition to raw markdown mode), easy image upload/crop tools, and instant previews.
 If you're an IPFS core team member and don't have Forestry access, contact the developer marketing team.

 Forestry uses the `staging` branch as a work-in-progress scratchpad for blog content.
 Once content in `staging` is approved, it can be merged into `main`, which is the branch that feeds the production site at blog.ipfs.tech.
 Merges into `main` are _automatically deployed_ to the production site using [Fleek](https://fleek.co/).